MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-clean-monolith.md

 The software component composition uses the [GridwichConfigureServices](https://github.com/mspnp/gridwich/blob/main/src/Gridwich.Host.FunctionApp/src/GridwichConfigureServices.cs) class to define which concrete classes are available in the IoC container for the Azure Functions App.

-## Monolithic architecture
+## Gridwich architecture

 ![Diagram showing components of the Gridwich monolith architecture.](media/solution-components.png)

-The solution has a [Core.EventGrid](https://github.com/mspnp/gridwich/tree/main/src/Gridwich.Core.EventGrid/) library, which contains:
+The Gridwich solution has a [Core.EventGrid](https://github.com/mspnp/gridwich/tree/main/src/Gridwich.Core.EventGrid/) library, which contains:

 - The domain request and response data transfer objects (DTOs).
 - Interfaces for all application business logic or service objects.